Tryweryn flooding: Literature

 Reservoirs by R. S. Thomas appeared in Not That He Brought Flowers, published in 1968.
 It was written soon after the opening of Llyn Celyn and Llyn Clywedog.
-The flooding of the town plays a significant role in W. G. Sebald's 2001 novel Austerlitz, as a metonym for the way the main character will experience life.

 Visual art

 Capel Celyn (1997) is a floor piece made up of 5,000 cast wax nails inspired by the discovery of one rusty five inch nail which Welsh artist Tim Davies reclaimed one rainless summer from the dried up bed of the Tryweryn reservoir.

 Cofiwch Dryweryn ("Remember Tryweryn") is a motto referring to the drowning of Capel Celyn in 1965.
 It urges Welsh speakers to remember the destruction of a Welsh-speaking community and to safeguard the language.
 One instance of this motto is a graffito on the wall of a ruined stone cottage by the A487 at Llanrhystud, outside Aberystwyth which has come to be regarded as a "national landmark".
 Meic Stephens claimed to have been the first to paint the wall in the 1960s, with the slogan Cofiwch Tryweryn (sic, without the initial soft mutation and therefore grammatically incorrect).
 Since then, a number of people have repainted the wall, and the word Tryweryn has been corrected to Dryweryn.

 In 2010, a fundraising campaign was launched to preserve the wall by Llanrhystud Community Council. £80,000 was needed, with Cadw declaring that it would contribute £30,000 to the fund.

 The wall has been vandalised over on a number of occasions.
 In May 2008, the words were altered to "Angofiwch Dryweryn" ('forget Tryweryn').
 The monument was defaced in April 2010, and a spokesperson for the Welsh Government said they were "disappointed" by the incident.
 Incidents of vandalism also occurred throughout the years, e.g. in 2013 and 2014.
 In 2017, the words Cofiwch Aberfan 1966 ("Remember Aberfan") were added underneath the original message.
 This message was referring to the Aberfan disaster of 1966, when the collapse of a colliery spoil tip above the village of Aberfan led to the deaths of 144 people, 116 of them children.
-The original message was repainted in August 2018 but was again defaced in February 2019, when it was painted over with the name Elvis, a reference to the American rock-and-roll singer Elvis Presley.
+The original message was repainted in August 2018 but was again defaced in February 2019, when it was painted over with the name Elvis, a reference to the American rock-and-roll singer Elvis Presley, or perhaps in reference to Elvis Rock, a similarly sized rock on the nearby A44 also painted with the artist's name.
 After the memorial was repainted, vandals knocked over parts of the wall.
 In response to the vandalism a wave of Cofiwch Dryweryn memorials were painted throughout Wales and further afield also.

 The monument is featured in the music video for the Manic Street Preachers' single "Distant Colours".